gregoryv/alias/README.md

-shal - package implements shell alias for function calls
+alias - package implements mapped func aliases

 For easy command line utilities where first argument is a command(alias).